FarronF/limerick-council-meetings/meetings/2019/04/03-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 6th March 2019.md

 vouchers under this scheme, one for each Metro and Municipal Council in

 Limerick City and County.
-In addition, the Department of Rural and Community--- 9
+In addition, the Department of Rural and Community
+---
+9

 Development has committed to providing up to €15,000 in funding to each Local Authority